 Farinata di ceci – glutenfree and vegan Italian flatbread from chickpea flour

-A farinata is a classic Italian side dish, or appetizer made from chickpea flour.
-It is authentically glutenfree, dairyfree and eggfree.
-It’s kind of like a pancake or pizza, but it is mainly use as a flatbread.
+A farinata is a classic Italian side dish, or appetizer, made from chickpea flour.
+It is authentically glutenfree, grainfree, dairyfree and eggfree.
+It’s kind of like a pancake or pizza, but it is mainly used as a flatbread.

 Chickpea flour

-Originally, only chickpea flour is used, along with some garlic and rosemary.
+The authentic recipe uses chickpea flour and water, along with some garlic and rosemary.
 Ceci are chickpeas and a farinata is also called a ‘Cecina’.
 It is a traditional dish from Northern Italy (Liguria), where every village has its own variety.
-Chickpea fatbread is also eaten in the south of France, where it is called a ‘Socca’.
+Chickpea flatbread is also eaten in the south of France, where it is called a ‘Socca’.

 What kind of pan?